adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 **Wait for responses from Adobe Experience Edge:**

 In order to process an Experience Edge event handle which is received as a response for an Experience Edge event, register a listener for the Edge event handle type you are interested in.
-Here are a few examples of Edge event handle type are: `personalization:decisions`, `identity:exchange` etc.
+Here are a few examples of Edge event handle type: `personalization:decisions`, `identity:exchange` etc.

 ###### Swift